dev-loki/europython2024-python-unplugged-slides/chapter03_summarization.md

     """
     Now we create 3 "references" of the generator
     Caveat:
-     - This is only a pseudo solution!
+     - This is only a pseudo solution to show off tee!
     """
     books_1, books_2, books_3 = tee(books, n=3)